Astrophysics (Index)About

 Terms such as angular diameter, angular radius, angular size, angular dimensions, and apparent dimension are used to describe extended sources, such as clouds or galaxies; for example the Moon's angular diameter is the angular distance of a diameter of the Moon's apparent circular shape in the sky.

-I have seen the term projected distance cited with units of milliarcseconds, which I take to mean angular distance, but I have also seen it cited with parsecs, suggesting projected separation is what is intended (which I find more logical).
+I have also seen a quantity cited as a projected distance giving it units of milliarcseconds, which I take to mean angular distance, but I have also seen it cited with parsecs, suggesting projected separation is what is intended (which I find more logical).

 (astronomy,astrometry,measure)